sunsiva/RPA-UiPath/README.md

 Install UiPath community version to start with.

-Create Use Case for E-commerce website data scrapping and Manipulation:
+Create Use Case for E-commerce website & do data scrapping and Manipulation:
 1. Open the browser
 2. Update the E-commerce website-URL